capslocky/git-cheat-sheet/git.md

 Command | Description
 --- | ---
-git add [file_name] | Add the file change to the index (staging) git add . | Add all changes to the index git reset [file_name] | Move the file change out of index (unstaging) git reset | Unstage all the changes git rm [file_name] | Remove committed file
+git add [file_name] | Add the file change to the index (staging) git add -A | Add all changes to the index git reset [file_name] | Move the file change out of index (unstaging) git reset | Unstage all the changes git rm [file_name] | Remove committed file